marcofognog/ctrlnum-mode/README.md

 ## tl;dr

-Conveniently switch between file buffers just like you would with Google Chrome's tabs default key bindings:
+Consistently switch between file buffers just like you would with Google Chrome's tabs default key bindings:

 `C-1` switches to the first file buffer